Alloy, Stainless and Magnesium metal polishing

 You will now have that beautiful Bowden's Own shine.
 So smile at yourself in the reflection!

-There is an endless list of things you can use our polish on; we seem to find something new every day.
+There is an endless list of things you can use our metal polish on - we seem to find something new every day.
 Try it in the home on things like the sink and taps; however make sure the missus doesn't claim the bottle and cloths!
 It can even be used on things like the old baileys ladders (for those who are that way inclined), as it brings these up to a beautiful, mirror finish.
 Boats, planes, trucks and bikes; basically anything with a polishable metal area will benefit from our polish.
 Try it out and see why we simply regard it as one of the best in the world.

 Due to the jewelers type rouge in it, you can even use it as a glass polish!
 You can read more about this in another one of our car care guides.